Dipansu088/INTERACTIVE-QUIZ-GAME-using-JavaScript/README.md

 *MENTOR*: NEELA SANTOSH

 ##This project is a simple, responsive, and interactive quiz application built using HTML, CSS, and JavaScript.
-The design and functionality are split across three main files: index.html, style.css, and script.js, each responsible for structure, styling, and logic respectively.
+The design and functionality are split across three main files: index.html, style.css, and script.js, each responsible for structure, styling, and logic, respectively.

 1. index.html
 The index.html file serves as the structural foundation of the quiz.
 It uses standard HTML5 elements to lay out a quiz interface.
 The page includes a central <div> element with the ID box, which contains: